onkelbeh/HomeAssistantRepository/README.md

 * Tried to get all Python installed systemwide under Gentoo's package management and keeping `/etc/homeassistant/deps` as small as possible.
 * Be aware that all dependent libraries could be marked as stable here as soon as they compile.
 Ouside HA dependencies execpt portage are not tested.
-* Since i use Gentoo mostly on servers i do not use systemd, even the most important reason to run gentoo is that you are NOT forced to run this crap.
+* Since i use Gentoo mostly on servers i do not use systemd, the most important reason to run gentoo is that you are NOT forced to run this crap.
 * I prefer an own profile based on "amd64/17.0/no-multilib", with python-3.6.5 set as default target (plannig to upgrade to 3.6.8 soon), also 2.7.15 is installed on my test server, will try 3.7.x as soon it is marked as stable in portage.

 ### Licenses